wazuh/wazuh-documentation/source/azure/activity-services/services/graph.rst

 Creating the application
 ^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: This section explains the creation of an application that will use the of Azure Log Analytics REST API.
+It is also possible to configure an existing application.
+If this is the case, skip this step.

 In the ``Azure Active Directory`` section select the option ``App registrations`` and once inside, select ``New registration``.